staudenmeir/laravel-upsert/README.md

 ### Eloquent

-You can use UPSERT and INSERT IGNORE queries in Eloquent with the `HasUpsertQueries` trait:
+You can use UPSERT and INSERT IGNORE queries with Eloquent models.

+In Laravel 5.5–5.7, this requires the `HasUpsertQueries` trait:

 ```php
 class User extends Model